-What is X-Ray?
+What is an X-Ray?

-How is the test performed?
+How is an X-Ray performed?

 The test is performed in a hospital radiology department or in the health care provider’s office by an x-ray technologist.
 The positioning of the patient, x-ray machine, and film depends on the type of study and area of interest.
 Multiple individual views may be requested.